ionut-matei/SimpleTool/README.md

 * ToolCommandName

-[Optional] The name of the tool.
-If not specified, tool name will be the same as project name (csproj name).
+[Optional] The name of the command.
+If not specified, command name will be the same as package name (csproj name).

 * PackageOutputPath